YasserElgammal/tasks-management/README.md

 ````
 ## About Me

-A Junior Backend Developer with one year of experience in web development, my expertise lies in
+A Junior Backend Developer with 1+ year of experience in web development, my expertise lies in
 PHP Laravel.
 Strong foundation in creating efficient and scalable web solutions.
 Skills include
 Laravel, PHP, TailwindCSS, and Livewire.
 Enjoy working with MySQL databases and REST APIs.
 Dedication to producing clean, well-documented code and sharing knowledge with others is